Eats events

 Saturday, June 2

 Yahara Bay Distillers is throwing a pancake breakfast to mark the release of its new bourbon barrel maple syrup.
-Tickets ($10) at tinyurl.com/syruprelease.
+Tickets ($10) here.
 Ten percent of ticket sales will benefit Verona Hometown Days.
 At 6250 Nesbitt Road, Fitchburg, 9 am-noon.

 The indigenous kitchen